confetti-clj/confetti/README.md

 distribution.
 This usually takes between 10-15min.

 > You may kill the process at this point.
 Everything is running
 > remotely and won't be interrupted.
-However if you kill it you will
-> have to get the information like bucket name, access key, etc
-> manually so it's recommended to just leave it running.
+A `.confetti.edn` file is saved
+> in your current working directory and if using the `fetch-outputs`
+> task with sufficient credentials you can download all useful
+> information at any point in time.
+(The task will tell you if the
+> stack isn't ready yet as well.)

 ![Confetti create-site progress](https://cloud.githubusercontent.com/assets/97496/12223984/2dec1b0e-b7e6-11e5-889c-2ea7a4af0fec.png)